holistic-web/home-orchestrator/.project/roadmap.md

 - relevant IFTTT triggers be created as part of a 'create light process' allowing users to set up their own lights

 - lights should be able to be grouped to be treated as one device

-### Button Control

-- buttons should be able to set a new state for the network

-- user should be able to add a button and have it set up relevant IFTTT triggers, similar to what's planned above for lights